 Quantity: 2-3 eggs/hen/week

-Silkies are an ornamental breed of chickens can be traced back to China during the 13th century, when Marco Polo detailed these birds on his travels.
+Silkies are an ornamental breed of chickens that can be traced back to China during the 13th century when Marco Polo detailed these birds on his travels.
 Silkies never fail to grab the attention of anyone who gets the chance to admire this spectacular breed due to their distinctive appearance.
 They are one of the smallest breeds of chickens, with standard varieties weighing 1.5-2kg and bantams weighing only 0.5-0.7kg!
 Furthermore, they have a walnut comb and their feathers are more comparable to silk or fur, rather than the feathers of other breeds of chickens.
 This can be attributed to the lack of barbicels, which are small hooks that give feathers structure and hold them together.
 There are also a number of colour variations in which silkies can be found, including white, buff, blue, lavender, partridge, grey and black.

 Silkies are not only adored for their appearance, but also their temperament and nature.
 Silkies are renowned for being fantastic family pets.
 They are a favourite breed for people located in urban areas, as their small size means that they only require a relatively small backyard to house.
 Additionally, Silkies are the perfect breed for young children.
 Despite being relatively quiet and shy, they have a caring, friendly temperament and love to be handled.
 They are sure to bring a smile to the faces of all family members, young and old, throughout their life of up to 9 years.